kremalicious/blog/_src/_posts/2009-02-17-out-of-whale-oil.md

 [![Futurama: Out Of Whale Oil Wallpaper Pack by kremalicious](/media/out-of-whale-oil-overview.png)](http://www.kremalicious.com/goodies/#wall)

-Seriously, the pink versions are burning my eyes but the pink is a good reference to the events in the recent movie ;-)
+Seriously, the pink versions are burning my eyes but the pink is a good reference to the events in the recent movie.

 <p class="content-download">
     <a class="icon-download" href="/media/out-of-whale-oil-wall-by-kremalicious.zip">Download</a>